natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Sambad.md

 * Has access to a pair of Shafrir AAMs
 * Equipped with a drogue chute to aid with braking during landings
 * Better high-speed acceleration than a lot of its contemporaries thanks to its afterburner
-* Fuselage-mounted SNEB rockets are very accurate; good for ground-attack

 '''Cons:'''